Next Market 9th March 2014 - Newcastle Showground.

 Newcastle.... a melting pot of cuisines

-If you are feeling in need of food and would like to sit down, the market offers many traditional and International cuisines from hearty country breakfasts by Craig from Red Belly Gourmet, gourmet sausage rolls, quiches and pasties from the Winged Warriors, authentic Tibetan Food offering momos and steamed Tibetan bread from Phuntsak Gyatso, Turkish Gozleme from Hussien, Lebanese wraps from Jacques Kitchen, Max and Leigh with their Spanish inspired Quesadillas and risotto balls, Oma's German sausages on a crusty bread roll, lamb and gravy rolls from Saltbush Lamb, Thai food from Rustic Flair, the inimitable Baked Uprising with their patisserie items, Ceth Voight with his French patisserie offerings, Latin American empanadas from Spice and Snacks.
+If you are feeling in need of food and would like to sit down, the market offers many traditional and International cuisines from hearty country breakfasts by Craig from Red Belly Gourmet, gourmet sausage rolls, quiches and pasties from the Winged Warriors, authentic Tibetan Food offering momos and steamed Tibetan bread from Phuntsak Gyatso, Turkish Gozleme from Hussien, Lebanese wraps from Jacques Kitchen, Max and Leigh with their Spanish inspired Quesadillas and risotto balls, Oma's German sausages on a crusty bread roll, lamb and gravy rolls from Saltbush Lamb, Thai food from Rustic Flair and Tarlart Thai, the inimitable Baked Uprising with their patisserie items or Ceth Voight with his French patisserie offerings.
 These are but a few businesses that offer a melting pot of cuisines at Newcastle City Farmers and Makers Market.
-By any measure we believe Newcastle City is truly a cosmopolitan metropolis.
+By any measure we believe Newcastle City is truly a cosmopolitan city.

 Along with food you will find artisan stalls selling the Hunter's best range of quality goods, from clothing made from vintage material, jewellery makers, hand-made wooden toys and painters.
-The Farmers and Makers Market also has a resident chef, Stephane Pois, on hand to demonstrate a range of different meals all made with ingredients sourced from our own farmers and producers.
 Everything you need to feed, clothe or surprise your family can be bought at the Newcastle City Farmers and Makers Market and you know it's all been made with passion.